Growing from fresh rhizomes.

-Early or dormant season plantings, January-March will need to be grown on with warmth and light such as on a window sill or in a heated propagator or the rhizome may rot due to the damage done when split from the parent clump.
-The easy way is to buy from April onwards when you can plant in a cold greenhouse/polytunnel etc. Getting the rhizome into growth early will result in a bigger plant during the growing season which can be very beneficial in the first season.
+Early or dormant season plantings, January-March will need to be grown on with warmth and light such as on a sunny window sill or in a heated propagator or in a warm room or the rhizome may rot due to the damage done when split from the parent clump.
+Initially light is not required until the shoot has grown 3-7cm tall.
+The easiest way is to buy from April onwards when you can plant in a cold greenhouse/polytunnel etc. Getting the rhizome into growth early will result in a bigger plant during the growing season which can be very beneficial in the first season.
 Planted early in the season one rhizome would typically produce 5-8 stems by the seasons end and will flower in the first year (except musifolia).
-Canna musifolia bulks up faster than other types I grow but rarely flowers .
+Canna musifolia bulks up faster than other types I grow and is grown for its foliage and cannot be relied on to flower.
 Unpack your rhizome on receipt and pot on as soon as you can into a pot just large enough, with moist but not wet compost of a type for general use.
 Initially it doesn't matter what kind, be it bought/homemade or soil based or indeed garden soil.
-It should be easy to work out what way is up, the rhizome may be just buried, I lay the rhizome horizontal and just cover with the growing tip horizontal or pointing upwards.
-I prefer to plant with the growing tip just below the surface or with the growing tip pushing against the sides of the pot but toward the middle of the pot if you can.
+It should be easy to work out what way is up, the rhizome may be just buried or half buried as new roots will form from the underside.
+Your rhizome may be long like a piece of root with a bud at the end and possibly other developing buds further down if so plant horizontally partly or fully covered.
+If it is like a bulb I would plant it either just below the surface or with the growing point just protruding.
+Allow enough space for the growing tip to grow without touching the side of the pot.
 Adding fertilser at this time may be harmful but if the fertilser is already in the bought compost that's fine.
 When the rhizome is in growth and you can see some roots you can repot with a little fertiliser or manure added.
 Manure is most effective at the bottom of the pot.
 If started early season keep growing in a light and warm environment.
 If starting the plant in April or later a cool greenhouse is fine if kept frost free.

 GROWING ON/PLANTING OUT